Street Food in Dubai: What to Eat & Where to Find It

 7. Falafel

-If you see hummus on the menu, chances are that you’ll find falafel there too.
-Which is amazing because these two are always a winning combination.
+If you see hummus on the menu, chances are that you’ll find falafel there too, which is amazing because these two are always a winning combination.
 You can find these deep-fried morsels of chickpeas, herbs, and spices being cooked fresh at street food stands all across the city.

 Whether you prefer them al la carte, dipped in hummus or moutabal, or stuffed in a sandwich with tahini sauce, pickles, and veggies, it’s very easy to find falafel in Dubai.
 If you want to get your hummus and falafel fix, try Sultan Falafel on Al Muraqqabat Road in Deira.

-8. Kebab
+8. Kebabs

 Kebabs are another Middle Eastern delicacy that is prepared differently all over the region.
 So, like most of the best street food in Dubai, expect to find a variety of kebabs all across the city.

-At its most basic a kebab is ground meat (lamb, chicken, or beef) marinated with a variety of spices before being packed onto a skewer and getting fired up over coals.
+At its most basic, a kebab is ground meat (lamb, chicken, or beef) marinated with a variety of spices before being packed onto a skewer and getting fired up over coals.
 But depending on which region the kebab recipe hails from, the results can vary widely.

 For example, go to Al Ustad Special Kebab to sample Persian chicken and mutton kebabs, stop off at Sirali for a spicy Turkish adana kebab, or visit Sind Punjab to try a Punjabi yogurt-marinated chicken tika – you get the idea!